nicobrinkkemper/mmc/README.md

 }
 ```
 This is the entry point for all themes.
 There's a few requirements:
-- There's a GID for the spreadsheet
+- GID for the spreadsheet
-- There's a weektrailer for each batch in the spreadsheet
+- Weektrailer for each batch in the spreadsheet
-- There's a maker image, screenshot and thumbnail image in `/resizeImages/[theme]/public`
+- Resized maker image, screenshot and thumbnail image in `/public`